botpress/botpress/EXTERNAL-SERVICES.md

 ### Clustering the NLU Server

-If you plan on training many bots simultanuously or if you plan on receiving a high volume of requests, you can host your NLU Server in a multi-node fashion.
+If you plan on training many bots simultaneously or if you plan on receiving a high volume of requests, you can host your NLU Server in a multi-node fashion.

 To do so, launch multiple nlu-server instances using the CLI argument `--dbURL postgres://YOUR_USER:YOUR_PASSWORD@YOUR_HOST:YOUR_PORT/YOUR_DATABASE`.